 Lithium-ion batteries are rechargeable batteries that use lithium compounds as cathode materials and are widely used in portable electronic devices such as smartphones, laptops, and electric vehicles.
 They have the advantages of high energy density, long life, and low self-discharge rate, but they are sensitive to high temperatures, and if damaged or improperly charged, they can overheat or explode, and they are relatively expensive.

-Alkaline Vs Non Alkaline Batteries
+Alkaline batteries Vs Non Alkaline

 Although alkaline batteries perform well in many applications, in certain situations, non-alkaline batteries may be a better choice: